 Steven’s firsthand experience in the construction industry, he says, is now an essential part of his project management work.

 The hands-on experience is crucial to setting realistic expectations, establishing goals, and relating to various team members who have their own interests.
-His work involves seeing from the perspective of others at all levels, whether it’s on the field, sub-trade, owners, architects, engineers, stakeholders or other high-level executives.
-Having onsite understanding helps bring together all aspects, then find a solution that works for everyone involved.
+His work involves seeing from the perspective of others at all levels, whether it’s on the field, sub-trades, owners, architects, engineers, stakeholders, or other high-level executives.
+Having on-site understanding helps bring together all aspects, then you can find a solution that works for everyone involved.

 Ramon Campos: The specialized route